Irrevocable_Trust_Taxes/

 When a beneficiary receives a distribution from the trust’s principal balance, the beneficiary is not required to pay tax on the distribution; neither is the trust.
 This is because the IRS assumes this money was taxed before being placed into the trust.
 However, if the money originally placed into the trust begins accruing interest, that interest becomes taxable income, for which either the beneficiary or the trust is liable.

-As an initial matter, there are two types of documents associated with trusts and taxes: a Form 1041 and K-1.
-A Form 1041, is an irrevocable trust’s tax return that the trust is required to file every year with the IRS.
-A 1041 reports how much income the trust earns in a given year.
+As an initial matter, there are 2 types of documents associated with trusts and taxes: a Form 1041 and K-1.
+A Form 1041, is an irrevocable trust’s tax return that the trust is required to file every year with the IRS – it reports how much income the trust earns in a given year.
 A K-1 is a document the trust distributes to its beneficiaries, which explains each distribution to each beneficiary, specifically the amount distributed that was principal versus the amount distributed that was interest or income.
 The importance of this is explained below.

 While irrevocable grantor trusts file their own 1041 tax returns, the trust itself does not pay tax on any earned income.
 Rather, the trust issues a K-1 to the grantor, reporting the amount of income earned.
 The grantor must then report, on his or her individual income tax return, the income earned, and the grantor is liable for tax on the same.